nejfung/OnTrack/README.md

-# OnTrack - a creen time tracker
+# OnTrack - a screen time tracker
 A chrome extension to keep track of how long the user spends on different websites